 Using energy efficient lightingThe park uses a combination of LED, fluorescent and motion-sensitive lighting throughout the park.

 Recycling and compostingThe park composts plant and herbivore waste and converts the carnivore waste to fertilizer.
 The maintenance shop recycles motor oil, brake cleaners and solvents, antifreeze, and absorbent pads.
 Recycled antifreeze is used in all vehicles.
-Recycling bins are located throughout the park and there’s a compost bin in the employee lunch room.
+Recycling bins are located throughout the park and a compost bin is used in the employee lunch room.